 A high level of performance on the data quality standards and requirements established in this appendix is crucial in order for the Ohio Department of Medicaid (ODM) to determine the value of the MyCare Ohio Program and to evaluate MyCare Ohio members' access to and quality of services.
 Encounter data collected from the MyCare Ohio Plans (MCOPs) is used in key performance assessments, such as: the external quality review, clinical performance measures, utilization review, care coordination and care management, and in determining quality withholds.
 The data will also be used in conjunction with the cost reports in setting the capitation rates.
 The Encounter Data Volume measures, as specified in this appendix, will be calculated separately per MCOP for all MyCare Ohio members receiving services from the MCOP.
 These measures will be calculated for Medicaid services for all MyCare Ohio members (opt-in and opt-out populations combined), and for Medicare services for the dual benefit members (opt-in population).
-All other encounter data quality measures, as specified in this appendix, will be calculated for each MCOP: Rejected Encounters, Acceptance Rate, Encounter Data Accuracy Study measure (Payment Accuracy), Incomplete Rendering Provider Data, NPI Provider Number Usage Without Medicaid/Reporting Provider Numbers, and Timeliness of Encounter Data Submission.
+All other encounter data quality measures, as specified in this appendix, will be calculated Encounters, Acceptance Rate, Encounter Data Accuracy Study measure (Payment Accuracy), Incomplete Rendering Provider Data, NPI Provider Number Usage Without Medicaid/Reporting Provider Numbers, and Timeliness of Encounter Data Submission.

-ODM reserves the right to revise the measures and report periods established in this appendix (and their corresponding compliance periods), as needed, due to unforeseen circumstances.
+ODM reserves the right to revise the measures and report periods established in this appendix (and their corresponding compliance periods), as needed.
 Unless otherwise noted, the most recent report or study finalized prior to the end of the contract period will be used in determining the MCOP's performance level for that contract period.

 - 1. Encounter Data.
 For detailed descriptions of the encounter data quality measures below, see ODM Methods for the MyCare Ohio Encounter Data Quality Measures.
 The MCOP's encounter data submissions will be assessed for completeness and accuracy per Section 2 of the Three-Way.
-The MCOP is responsible for collecting information from providers and reporting the data to ODM in accordance with program requirements established in Appendix C. Failure to do so jeopardizes the MCOP's ability to demonstrate compliance with other performance standards. - a.
+The MCOP shall collect information from providers and report the data to ODM in accordance with program requirements established in Appendix C. - a.
 Encounter Data Completeness. - i.
 Encounter Data Volume. - Measure.
 The volume measure for each service category, as listed in the tables below, is the rate of utilization (e.g., admits, visits) per 1,000 member months (MM). - 2.
 Report Period.
-The report periods for SFY 2020 contract periods are listed in Table 1 below.
+The report periods for SFY 2020 and SFY2021 contract periods are listed in Table 1 below.
 Only the standards for Medicaid services, as shown in Table 2 below, will be used to assess compliance beginning measurement period Qtr 3: 2018.
 The previous measurement periods are for informational purposes only.
 Standards for Medicare services as shown in Table 3 will be used for informational purposes only.
 The measure methodology has been revised to better align with Cost Report category of service methodology.